TatianaTylosky/mentor-material/mentor-field-guide.md

 **Scaffolding**

 You know how people say they “hit a wall” when learning something new?
-Scaffolding is when we build steps to help people walk over that wall instead of hit it head on.
+Scaffolding is building steps so anyone can safely climb over any wall of knowledge.

 Some things Thinkful does to scaffold curriculum:
 + Breaking courses into assignments (mini-lessons)